What is Serophene?

 You should stop taking this medication and call your doctor at once if you notice any of these:

 - Symptoms of the ovarian hyperstimulation syndrome (abdominal pain or pelvic pain or discomfort, bloating, nausea, difficulty in breathing, rapid weight gain, decreased amount of urine, diarrhea, vomiting)

 - Symptoms of a severe allergic reaction (swelling of the face or throat, shortness of breath, hives)

-What other medications could interact with Serophene?
+What other medications could interact with it?

-Before taking this medication, tell your doctor about all the over the counter, prescription, herbal medications, and supplements that you are currently taking.
+Before taking Serophene, tell your doctor about all the over the counter, prescription, herbal medications, and supplements that you are currently taking.
 From that, your doctor will either change how you are taking one or both of the medications or even want you to leave everything as is depending on your specific circumstances.